John 20

 There is a notable textual variant in v.
 31. Some manuscripts read πιστεύσητε (aorist subjunctive — "that you may come to believe"), suggesting the book is aimed at non-believers being brought to initial faith.
 Other manuscripts read πιστεύητε (present subjunctive — "that you may continue to believe"), suggesting the book aims to deepen existing faith.
 The manuscript evidence is roughly evenly divided, and either reading is theologically coherent.
 Perhaps the ambiguity is itself appropriate: the Gospel serves both purposes, calling people to faith and sustaining the faith of those who already believe.

 The title "the Christ, the Son of God" combines the Jewish messianic expectation (Christ = Messiah = anointed king) with the distinctive Johannine emphasis on divine sonship.
 To believe that Jesus is the Christ is to see him as the fulfillment of Israel's hopes; to believe he is the Son of God is to see him as the one who shares the Father's nature and life.
-The result of this belief is ζωή — "life" — John's great word for the divine, eternal quality of existence that begins now and endures forever.
+The result of this belief is ζωή — "life" — John's characteristic word for the divine, eternal quality of existence that begins now and endures forever.
 This is the life that has been offered since the Prologue: "In him was life, and the life was the light of humanity" (John 1:4).